The Poitou

 serious flooding.
 As a result of this, some 1500 houses in the Charente

-Maritime and Vendée departments are to be demolished.
+Maritime and Vendée departments were demolished.

-Main tourist attractions in the
+tourist attractions in

 Poitou-Charentes area